Below is a glossary of terms used in New Hampshire:

 - For assistants providing OT, PT or Speech, the signature of the qualified practitioner providing direction.

 Waiver – A mechanism whereby providers may request an alternative to specific procedures outlined in He-M 1301.
 The request must be in writing and submitted to the Department of Health and Human Services, Office of Client and Legal Services and shall include specific reference to the section of the rule for which a waiver is being sought, a full explanation of why a waiver is necessary, and a full explanation of alternative procedures proposed by the provider.
-Waivers should also request LPHA status so that the practitioner may also provide consultation and attestation of the health related nature of Rehabilitative Assistance as required on Rehabilitative Assistance logs.
+Waivers should also request LPHA status so that the practitioner may also provide consultation and attestation of the health-related nature of Rehabilitative Assistance as required on Rehabilitative Assistance logs.
+It has been determined at the state level that providers holding BCBA credentialing will not be permitted to act as the LPHA for Rehabilitative Assistance services even though a waiver for mental health services may be approved.
 Waivers are not retroactive, so filing waivers in a timely fashion is crucial to optimizing Medicaid reimbursement.

 He-M 1301.06